a-donat/Data-Science-Portfolio/Predicting Sales from Advertising Budget/README.md

 # Click [HERE](https://github.com/a-donat/Data-Science-Portfolio/blob/master/Predicting%20Sales%20from%20Advertising%20Budget/Predicting_Sales_from_Advertising_Budget.ipynb) To View Analysis

+Depending on internet connection, it may take a few seconds for the analysis to load.
+Thank you for your patience.

 # Predicting Sales from Advertising Budget

 Overview: In this analysis I will show how a client could increase sales by 34.6%.